TheOdinProject/curriculum/intermediate_html_css/intermediate_html_concepts/svgs.md

 ### Anatomy of an SVG

 Typically, you will not want to create SVGs from scratch in your code.
-Most often, you will download the file or copy the code either from a website or from an image editor that can create them (Adobe Illustrator and Figma are two popular apps that can create SVGs).
+Most often, you will download the file or copy the code either from a website or from an image editor that can create them ([Material icons](https://fonts.google.com/icons) and [Feather icons](https://feathericons.com/) are examples of popular SVG icon libraries).
 However, it's pretty common to download an SVG and want to tweak or adjust it just a little bit, so knowing what all the bits and pieces are, and how they work is very useful.

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="css,result" data-slug-hash="NWaGdmL" data-editable="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">